Mettler-Toledo International (NYSE:MTD) Issues Q2 2021 Earnings Guidance

 Mettler-Toledo International (NYSE:MTD) updated its second quarter 2021 earnings guidance on Thursday.
 The company provided EPS guidance of 7.500-7.650 for the period, compared to the Thomson Reuters consensus EPS estimate of $6.480.
 The company issued revenue guidance of $821.90 million-$835.71 million, compared to the consensus revenue estimate of $803.84 million.Mettler-Toledo International also updated its FY 2021 guidance to 31.450-31.900 EPS.

-Several research analysts have issued reports on the company.
+Several research analysts recently weighed in on the company.
+Wells Fargo & Company increased their target price on Mettler-Toledo International from $1,100.00 to $1,300.00 and gave the stock an equal weight rating in a research report on Friday, February 5th.
 Zacks Investment Research raised Mettler-Toledo International from a hold rating to a buy rating and set a $1,255.00 target price on the stock in a research report on Tuesday, February 9th.
-Wells Fargo & Company lifted their price objective on Mettler-Toledo International from $1,100.00 to $1,300.00 and gave the company an equal weight rating in a research report on Friday, February 5th.
-Two investment analysts have rated the stock with a sell rating, three have assigned a hold rating and two have issued a buy rating to the company.
-Mettler-Toledo International currently has a consensus rating of Hold and a consensus target price of $1,077.86.
+Two analysts have rated the stock with a sell rating, three have given a hold rating and two have given a buy rating to the stock.
+The stock presently has a consensus rating of Hold and a consensus target price of $1,077.86.

-In other Mettler-Toledo International news, insider Christian Magloth sold 1,250 shares of Mettler-Toledo International stock in a transaction that occurred on Thursday, May 13th.
-The stock was sold at an average price of $1,253.50, for a total value of $1,566,875.00.
-Following the sale, the insider now owns 1,374 shares of the company’s stock, valued at approximately $1,722,309.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, Director Oliver A. Filliol sold 5,000 shares of Mettler-Toledo International stock in a transaction that occurred on Wednesday, May 19th.
-The stock was sold at an average price of $1,246.96, for a total value of $6,234,800.00.
-Following the completion of the sale, the director now directly owns 23,531 shares in the company, valued at approximately $29,342,215.76.
+In other news, insider Christian Magloth sold 1,250 shares of Mettler-Toledo International stock in a transaction dated Thursday, May 13th.
+The stock was sold at an average price of $1,253.50, for a total transaction of $1,566,875.00.
+Following the sale, the insider now directly owns 1,374 shares of the company’s stock, valued at $1,722,309.
+The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Also, CFO Shawn Vadala sold 1,000 shares of Mettler-Toledo International stock in a transaction dated Wednesday, May 12th.
+The stock was sold at an average price of $1,243.00, for a total value of $1,243,000.00.
+Following the sale, the chief financial officer now directly owns 5,400 shares in the company, valued at $6,712,200.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 7,250 shares of company stock worth $9,044,675.
+Over the last ninety days, insiders have sold 14,235 shares of company stock worth $18,125,175.
 Corporate insiders own 3.00% of the company’s stock.

 Mettler-Toledo International Inc manufactures and supplies precision instruments and services worldwide.
 It operates in five segments: U.S. Operations, Swiss Operations, Western European Operations, Chinese Operations, and Other.
 The company offers weighing instruments for laboratory, industrial, packaging, logistics, and food retailing applications; various related analytical instruments and automated chemistry solutions used in drug and chemical compound discovery and development; metal detection and other end-of-line product inspection systems used in production and packaging for food processing and packaging, pharmaceutical, packaged consumer goods, and other industries; and solutions that are used in various process analytics applications.